Cal Poly Pomona Broncos: Football

 Cal Poly Pomona fielded a college football team in Division II through the 1982 season.
 Jim Zorn was the Broncos' quarterback in 1973 and 1974; he played in the NFL for a decade, most notably as the starter for the expansion Seattle Seahawks.

 Softball

 While in existence, the Broncos' softball team appeared in seven Women's College World Series, in 1978, 1979, 1980, 1984, 1985, 1988 and 1989.
+The team played in the Big West, a current Division I conference.
+When the Big West terminated Pomona's affiliation with the conference, Cal Poly Pomona determined they did not want to drop the program to Division II, nor play an independent schedule, thus discontinuing the sport in 1993.
+While there are no active plans to revive the sport, it's cited as a possibility by Brian Swanson, the current athletic director.

 Club sports

 There are currently 8 club sports at Cal Poly Pomona that are not affiliated with the Athletics department.